-Sexual Harassment Investigation Procedures (AC-R2)
+Sexual Harassment Investigation Procedures (AC-R3)

-The District is committed to maintaining a learning environment that is free from sex-based discrimination, including sexual harassment.
-It is a violation of District Policy for any staff member to harass students or for students to harass other students through conduct or communications of a sexual nature, or to retaliate against anyone that reports sex-based discrimination or harassment or participates in a harassment investigation.
+The District is committed to fostering and maintaining a safe, nondiscriminatory learning and working environment that is free from sex- based discrimination, including sexual harassment.
+It is a violation of District policy for any employee to harass another employee or a student or for a student to harass another student or employee through conduct or communications of a sexual nature, or to retaliate against anyone that reports sex-based discrimination or harassment or participates in a harassment investigation.
+Further, the District does not discriminate on the basis of sex in its educational programs, activities, operations, and employment decisions consistent with Title IX of the Education Amendments of 1972 ("Title IX") and other applicable state and federal law.